Profile and Highlights

 - NAU Greek members are retained at NAU at a higher rate than non-Greek members.

 - NAU GAMMA (Greek Advocating the Mature Management of Alcohol) is a student led peer education group that also has a party registration component.
 All fraternity and sorority socials occurring off-campus must be registered with GAMMA.
-Socials where alcohol will be served must be at a third-party vendor (restaurant/hotel/bar), transportation must be provided via shuttle busses, and "party checkers" will attend the social to make sure rules/policies are being followed.
+Socials where alcohol will be served must be at a third-party vendor (restaurant/hotel/bar), transportation must be provided via shuttle busses, and must provide free non-alcoholic beverages and food for members who are either under 21 or choose not to drink.

 Fraternity and Sorority Life is committed to holding our Greek chapters accountable if they violate university policy.
 Each chapter follows strict risk management policies from their national headquarters in addition to risk management policies put in place by the Greek governing councils and university policies.

 Greek Organizational Judicial Procedure and Sanctions (Student Handbook)

-Chapters that violated policy and sanctions imposed during the 2014-15 academic year:
+Chapters that violated policy and have current sanctions imposed:

 |Policy Violated ||Code of Conduct:|